webhintio/hint/packages/rule-no-friendly-error-pages/README.md

 Similar behavior existed in older versions of other browsers, such as [Chrome][chromium issue].

-While in `Internet Explorer` users can disabled the `Show friendly HTTP error messages` functionality, that is not usually the case.
+Although it's possible for users of `Internet Explorer` to disable the `Show friendly HTTP error messages` functionality, it is not typical.

 ## How to use this rule?